How many national park in assam

 Assam’s Role in India’s National Park Network

-There are 104 national parks in India, and Assam’s seven parks form a significant part of this network.
+There are 104 national parks in India, and Assam’s eight parks form a significant part of this network.
 These parks form a crucial wildlife corridor in Northeast India.
-They connect with protected areas in neighbouring states and other countries like Bhutan, helping animals move freely across their natural ranges.
+They connect with protected areas in neighboring states and other countries like Bhutan, helping animals move freely across their natural ranges.

 Assam’s parks protect over 70% of the world’s one-horned rhinos.
 They also shelter about 60% of India’s wild buffalo population.
 The state’s parks cover different types of land – from grasslands to rainforests.
 This variety helps protect many other species.
 For example, Kaziranga’s wetlands protect water birds, while Dehing Patkai’s rainforests shelter rare primates.